clearlinux/tallow/README.md

 /usr/sbin/sshd.
 The messages are matched against rules and the IP address is extracted from the message.
 For each IP address that is extracted, the last timestamp and count is kept.
-Once the count exceeds a threshold, iptables is executed to set a IP-based blocking rule.
+Once the count exceeds a threshold, the offending IP address is added to an ipset and blocked with a corresponding firewall rule.
+It will use firewalld or iptables / ip6tables.

 The timestamp is kept for pruning.
 Records are pruned from the list if the IP address hasn't been seen by tallow for longer than the